Classic car: Classic Car Club of America

 Sometimes the requirements for a car to be considered a classic are determined within a specific organization; they don't even have to be consistent across organizations within the same nation.

 The Classic Car Club of America describes a CCCA Classic as a "fine" or "distinctive" automobile, either American or foreign, produced between 1915 and 1948.
 Specifically, the CCCA term "antique car" has been confined to "the functionally traditional designs of the earlier period" (mostly pre-war).
 They tended to have removable fenders, trunk, headlights, and a usual vertical grill treatment.
 In a large vehicle, such as a Duesenberg, Pierce-Arrow, or in a more diminutive form, the MG TC, with traditional lines, might typify the CCCA term.
 The CCCA maintains this definition of "classic car" and uses terms such as CCCA Classic or the trademarked Full Classic.

 The CCCA is dedicated to preserving and enjoying select cars that "are distinguished by their respective fine design, high engineering standards, and superior workmanship."
 Other differentiating factors - including engine displacement, custom coachwork, and luxury accessories such as power brakes, power clutch, and "one-shot" or automatic lubrication systems - help determine whether a car is considered a CCCA Classic.
 The vehicles on their list "represent the pinnacle of engineering, styling and design for their era."
 The CCCA has estimated that 1,366,843 "American Classics" were built.

 Any CCCA member may petition for a vehicle to join the list.
 Such applications are carefully scrutinized, but rarely is a new vehicle type admitted.
 Moreover, no commercial vehicles such as hearses, ambulances, or race cars can be accepted as a Full Classic.

 Antique Automobile Club of America

 The Antique Automobile Club of America (AACA) recognizes "motorized vehicles 25 years old or older, built in factories and specifically designed and manufactured for transportation use on public roadways and highways."
 The AACA evaluates such vehicles that are historical or that have "been restored to the same state as the dealer could have prepared the vehicle for delivery to the customer."
 Specified AACA classic vehicles include "fine or unusual domestic or foreign automobiles primarily built between and including the years 1925 and 1942."

+The club is headquartered in Hershey, Pennsylvania.
+It was founded in Philadelphia in 1935 and moved its business office to Hershey in 1959; national headquarters and the AACA Library & Research center are now at 800 West Hersheypark Drive.
+The AACA Museum, a separate nonprofit that opened in Hershey in 2003, grew out of the same collector community and displays historic vehicles in period settings.